meceqs/meceqs/docs/index.md

         // Raise an event

         // For demo purposes, we ignore the fact that this creates a new messageId and therefore
         // isn't completely idempotent.
-Consumers would have to de-duplicate based on the customerId.
+Receivers would have to de-duplicate based on the customerId.

         var customerCreatedEvent = new CustomerCreatedEvent(customerId, customer.FirstName, customer.LastName);